-“In between 2020-2045, most of the citizens of Indonesia will be in age between 15-65 years old and those age are very productive age.
-The question is ‘Will Indonesia’s people have the productivity and capability to maximize its potential and get out from middle income trap in 2043?’, “asked Professor Emil Salim during his guest lecturing for Energy Management MBA class in Jakarta (21/9/2019).
+“between 2020 and 2045, most citizens of Indonesia will be in the age of 15 to 65 years old and those ages are productive ages.
+The question is ‘Will Indonesia’s people have the productivity and capability to maximize their potential and get out from the middle income trap in 2043?’, “asked Professor Emil Salim during his guest lecturing for Energy Management MBA class in Jakarta (21/9/2019).

-How to make sure Indonesia get out from the trap?
-Emil Salim said, “Create world-class human capital.
-Importing capital from job creators, not spectators.
-Also, Indonesia should seriously manage natural assets and become world leader of geothermal energy and other renewable energy.”
+How to make sure Indonesia gets out from the trap?
+Emil Salim said, “Creating world-class human capital, importing capital from job creators, not spectators.
+Also, Indonesia should seriously manage natural assets and become a world leader of geothermal energy and other renewable energy sources.”

-He continued to explain that creating world class human capital could be done through improving the quality of basic education, partnering with private sectors to teach new skills for workers, and investing better in health sector.
-Low export revenues, weak Foreign Direct Investment (FDI) flows and a small financial sector, he added, had led to an over-reliance on ‘hot money’ from investors, which contributed to high interest rates and currency vulnerability.
+He further explained that creating world class human capital could be done by improving the quality of basic education, partnering with private sectors to teach new skills for workers, and investing better in health sector.
+Low export revenues, weak Foreign Direct Investment (FDI) flows and a small financial sector, he added, had led to an over-reliance on ‘hot money’ from investors, contributing to high interest rates and currency vulnerability.
 “This must be stopped.
-One of the ways is by importing capital from job creators, not spectators,” urged him.
+One of the ways is by importing capital from job creators, not spectators,” he urged.

-“Never sell your soul which means that intellectual must have courage to say right or wrong therefore this country will never make wrong decision for future,” the 89-year-old Indonesian economist closed the session.
+“Never sell your soul which means that intellectual must have courage to say right or wrong.
+Therefore, this country will never make wrong decisions for the future,” the 89-year-old Indonesian economist closed the session.